jbillcliffe/portfolio2-hypermarket-cheap/README.md

 ### CSS Validation - All Passed

-Three css files to validate and main page is validated where all css files are referenced.
+Three CSS files to validate and main page is validated where all CSS files are referenced.

 #### loading.css